azat-io/eslint-plugin-perfectionist/docs/rules/sort-objects.md

 You can set a list of key names that will always go at the beginning of the object.
 For example: `['id', 'name']`

+### partition-by-comment

+<sub>(default: `false`)</sub>

+You can set comments that would separate the properties of objects into logical parts.
+If set to `true`, all object property comments will be treated as delimiters.

+The [minimatch](https://github.com/isaacs/minimatch) library is used for pattern matching.

 ## ⚙️ Usage

 ::: code-group